 OPM will review your disputed claim request and will use the information it collects from you and us to decide whether our decision is correct.
 OPM will determine if we correctly applied the terms of our contract when we denied your claim or request for service.
-OPM will send you a final decision within 60 days.
+OPM will send you a final decision or notify you of the status of OPM's review within 60 days.
 There are no other administrative appeals.